gokulkrishh/btc-price-guesser/README.md

 # Price Guesser

-Guess the price of BTC/USD will go up or down in next 1 minute.
+Guess the price of BTC/USD will go up or down in after 1 minute.

 ### Installation